Why didn’t you repair my equipment?

 That depends on the particular circumstances associated with your piece of equipment.

 We focus on complex, no longer supported and often ‘unrepairable’ hi-fi equipment and fix almost all of it.
-This is important because:
+This is really important because:

 Think of it this way: if these sorts of repairs were easy, there’d be no demand for our services, yet we are almost always fully booked, without advertising.
-There will always be circumstances where repairs aren’t viable, or even possible within sensible bounds.
+There will always be circumstances where repairs aren’t viable, or possible within sensible bounds.
 There are intermittent faults that may be challenging to isolate and completely resolve.
 These considerations are part of working with older electronic equipment.

 Viability